Joe Cordina

-Joe Cordina (born 1 December 1991) is an active Welsh former boxing world champion.
-Cordina held the IBF super-featherweight title in 2022.
-At regional level, he held the British and Commonwealth lightweight titles between 2018 and 2019.
+Joe Cordina (born 1 December 1991) is a Welsh professional boxer.
+He is a two-time super-featherweight world champion, having held the International Boxing Federation (IBF) title between 2022 and 2024.

 As an amateur, he won a bronze medal at the 2014 Commonwealth Games and gold at the 2015 European Championships, both in the lightweight division.
 He also represented Great Britain at the 2016 Summer Olympics.